September 14, 2023

-Marshall State University’s Unite Healthcare Program
+Marshall University’s Unite Healthcare Program

-Students at Marshall State University (MSU) focused on learning about healthcare and how to succeed in the medical industry.
+Students at Marshall University focused on learning about healthcare and how to succeed in the medical industry.
 They began by hearing from the university’s Office of Inter-cultural Affairs and then quickly delved into the world of science.
-Dr. Cynthia Jones led students through the Marshall University School of Pharmacy’s Pharmaceutical Science & Research Lab, where they donned gloves, ground materials and measured substances into test tubes.
+Dr. Cynthia Jones led students through the Marshall University School of Pharmacy’s Pharmaceutical Sciences & Research Lab, where they donned gloves, ground materials and measured substances into test tubes.
 Students also got a leg up – literally!
 They attended a Kinesiology Lab with Gary McIlvain, where they learned about movement by attaching sensors to their bodies and observing how their movements affect the body.
 Another Unite day included a visit to the St. Mary’s Medical Center’s Nursing Lab with Joey Trader, RN, where students conducted real ultrasounds on each other and practiced venipuncture, or inserting a needle to draw blood or inject medicine or fluids (on fake bodies, of course)!

 The students put back on their lab coats as they once again left the classroom, this time for a tour of Marathon Oil.
 Integral to any healthcare worker is compassion, and so students participated in community service through Project Clean-Up with RaShad Saunders, a Juneteenth celebration and local 5K race as well as Jumping June at the Marie Redd Senior Center.
 In addition to technical skills, students also learned about the important side of healthcare that can’t be taught in a textbook: etiquette and leadership.
 Inside and outside the classroom, students will be going into their next year of school with advanced knowledge of their future careers in healthcare.